·

 Serve with your favorite barbecue sauce, with mashed potatoes and brown gravy, or as an open-faced beef sandwich.

-Or try my new recipe for Brisket with Garlic Risotto and Beans.
+Or try my recipe for Brisket with Garlic Risotto and Beans.
 This recipe will serve 8-10 people.

 Marinated Smokey Beef Brisket